Galling

 Galling is a form of wear caused by adhesion between sliding surfaces.
 When a material galls, some of it is pulled with the contacting surface, especially if there is a large amount of force compressing the surfaces together.
 Galling is caused by a combination of friction and adhesion between the surfaces, followed by slipping and tearing of crystal structure beneath the surface.
-This will generally leave some material stuck or even friction welded to the adjacent surface, whereas the galled material may appear gouged with balled-up or torn lumps of material stuck to its surface.
+This will generally leave some material stuck or even friction welded to the adjacent surface, whereas the galled material will appear worn, chipped, or even gouged and may have balled-up or torn lumps of material stuck to its surface.

 Galling is most commonly found in metal surfaces that are in sliding contact with each other.
 It is especially common where there is inadequate lubrication between the surfaces.
 However, certain metals will generally be more prone to galling, due to the atomic structure of their crystals.
-For example, aluminium is a metal that will gall very easily, whereas annealed (softened) steel is slightly more resistant to galling.
+For example, aluminium will gall very easily, whereas annealed (softened) steel is slightly more resistant to galling.
 Steel that is fully hardened is very resistant to galling.

 Galling is a common problem in most applications where metals slide in contact with other metals.
 This can happen regardless of whether the metals are the same or different.
-Alloys such as brass and bronze are often chosen for bearings, bushings, and other sliding applications because of their resistance to galling, as well as other forms of mechanical abrasion.
+Alloys such as brass and bronze are often chosen for bearings, bushings, and other sliding applications because of their resistance to galling as well as other forms of mechanical abrasion.

 Introduction

 Galling is adhesive wear that is caused by the microscopic transfer of material between metallic surfaces during transverse motion (sliding).
 It occurs frequently whenever metal surfaces are in contact, sliding against each other, especially with poor lubrication.
 It often occurs in high-load, low-speed applications, although it also can occur in high-speed applications with very little load.
 Galling is a common problem in sheet metal forming, bearings and pistons in engines, hydraulic cylinders, air motors, and many other industrial operations.

-Galling is distinct from gouging or scratching in that it involves the visible transfer of material as it is adhesively pulled (mechanically spalled) from one surface, leaving it stuck to the other in the form of a raised lump (gall).
-Unlike other forms of wear, galling is usually not a gradual process but occurs quickly and spreads rapidly as the raised lumps induce more galling.
+Galling is distinct from gouging and scratching, in that it involves the visible transfer of material as it is adhesively pulled (mechanically spalled) from one surface and deposited upon the other, in the form of a raised gall (lump).
+Unlike other forms of wear, galling is not usually a gradual process; it both occurs quickly and spreads rapidly, as the galled material becomes more effective at inducing further galling.

-It can often occur in screws and bolts, causing the threads to seize and tear free from the fastener or the hole.
+Galling can often occur in screws and bolts, causing the threads to seize and tear free from the fastener or the hole.
 In extreme cases, the bolt may seize without stripping the threads, which can lead to breakage of the fastener, the tool, or both.
 Threaded inserts of hardened steel are often used in metals like aluminium or stainless steel that can gall easily.